xinyuelxy/Fairness-Testing-of-Autonomous-Driving-Systems-deprecated/README.md

 ### 3. Scenario Split

-The scripts `contrast-rms.py` serve the purpose of partitioning images into five distinct brightness levels and contrast levels, respectively.
-These scripts encompass the computation methods such as HSV color space and RMS contrast used for dividing the datasets.
+The scripts `contrast-rms.py` serve the purpose of partitioning images into five distinct contrast levels, respectively.
+These scripts encompass the computation methods such as RMS contrast used for dividing the datasets.
 As part of our efforts, we have already organized all the images into their respective categories and made them accessible in the "Dataset" part, which already provided the source link.

 ## Results

 Through the above steps, each run will record all the results into a spreadsheet.
 The final computation results for each research question are saved in their corresponding Excel files.
 For RQ1, all the computation details and raw data are available in the `RQ1-overall fairness.xlsx` file, which includes Table 6, Figure 1, and Figure 2.
-As for RQ2, the raw data for all computations are stored in separate files named `RQ2.1-brightness.xlsx` , `RQ2.2-contrast.xlsx` ,   and "`RQ2.3-weather.xlsx` , which includes Table 7, Figure 4, Figure 5,  Table 8.
+As for RQ2, the raw data for all computations are stored in separate files named `RQ2.1-brightness.xlsx` , `RQ2.2-contrast.xlsx` ,   and "`RQ2.3-weather.xlsx` , which includes Table 7, Figure 4, Table 8.